Tameno-01/godot-modular-camera-addon/docs/overview.md

 Yes, there's no `set_behaviour`. instead, there's a list of all behaviours the camera could have, which you add and remove items from, and then the camera will always pick the behaviour with the highest `priority`\*\*

-\*Ties are solved by picking the behaviour that was added most recently
+\*Ties are solved by picking the behaviour that was added most recently.

 \*The `priority` of the `default_behaviour` is ignored, everything has a higher property than the `default_behaviour`.